 Usage Data which includes information and statistics about how you use our website and mobile application;

-Technical Data which includes (IP) address, your login data, browser type and version, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
+Technical Data which includes (IP) address, your login data, browser type and version, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this app.

 Marketing and Communications Data which includes your preferences in receiving communications from us about the work of the charity.